Chapter 6 External and Community Relations

 Public Education and Communications

-In 2015/16, we gave eight talks concerning broadcasting services in Hong Kong to students of four primary schools, two secondary schools and two universities, and four talks to participants of the Community Involvement Broadcasting Service (“CIBS”).
+In 2016/17, we gave seven talks concerning broadcasting services in Hong Kong to students of five primary schools, one secondary school and one university; and four talks to participants of the Community Involvement Broadcasting Service (“CIBS”).
 The primary and secondary students were briefed on the different categories of television programme services in Hong Kong and how audiences could make informed viewing choices.
 The university students were briefed on the regulation of television and sound broadcasting services.
-The participants of CIBS were briefed on the programme standards governing radio services.
+The participants of CIBS were briefed on the programme standards of radio services.

 Participation in Communications Activities

-OFCA continued to participate in the annual “Mountaineering Safety Promotion Day” jointly organised by the Civil Aid Service and 17 other government departments and organisations in October 2015 in Tseung Kwan O. With the aim of promoting hiking safety, OFCA set up an exhibition booth at the event and delivered a talk to visitors to promote effective means of communication in country parks.
+OFCA continued to participate in the annual “Mountaineering Safety Promotion Day” jointly organised by the Civil Aid Service and 17 other government departments and organisations in October 2016 in Tsim Sha Tsui.
+With the aim of promoting hiking safety, OFCA set up an exhibition booth at the event and delivered a talk to visitors to promote effective means of communication in country parks.

 The Work of Advisory Committees